A systems thinking approach

 Systems thinking is defined as a way to make sense of a complex system that gives attention to exploring the interrelated parts, boundaries and perspectives within that system.

 Rather than a systematic approach, system thinking takes a systemic approach.
 Research can be more effective if you use a balance of both the systematic and systemic approaches.
-In the short video below, we introduce the idea of taking a flexible approach.

 How can systems thinking and systemic approaches help?